trufflesuite/artifact-updates/docs/requirements/truffle.rst

 Send ETH to a contract instance
 ```````````````````````````````

-Many smart contracts expose methods for receiving payment in the form or ether
+Many smart contracts expose methods for receiving payment in the form of ether
 or other tokens.

 Developers must be able to test the receipt of ether; business stakeholders may
-have to provide initial funds, for applications that require it.
+have to provide initial funds for applications that require it.

 Linking contracts to libraries